 After the chip power-up, the DDC must be held reset for a duration of at least 4 BCLK and 32 RCLK periods (with these clocks active) before it could be assigned a disk format or it could be set for any disk operation.
 The DDC can be reset by asserting the RESET pin low or by setting the internal RES bit in the OC register high.
-After the DDC has been reset (for the time indicated above), The external RESET pin must be cleared.
+After the DDC has been reset (for the time indicated above), The external RE-SET pin must be cleared.
 When the system is powered, the DDC should be reset immediately, even if it will not be used right away.
-This is because its internal sequencers may be excessive $I{\rm CC}$ currents.
+This is because its internal sequencers may be randomly powered on into a state that could draw some excessive I{CC} currents.